LinxzSec/LinxzSec.github.io/_posts/CTF/2019-12-08-BAE CTF Crypto 3.md

 ## Introduction

-BAE hosted a CTF the day before BSides Cheltenham for the community and I played with our new team elRaptor (formerly DAE).
+BAE hosted a CTF the day before BSides Cheltenham for the community and I played with our new team, elRaptor (formerly DAE).
 There was a crypto challenge I saw a fair few people struggling with (I think it only got 3 solves in the end and I got the first solve) so I thought I'd write a blog post about how I did it.
-Also, shout out to the person that drew out ECB mode on paper, although it wasn't the right method that's some serious dedication, haha!
+Also, shoutout to the person that drew out ECB mode on paper, although it wasn't the right method that's some serious dedication, haha!

 ## The Challenge